header pic header text

 You may use an asterisk as a wildcard to match any number of letters.
 For example, wh* will match why, where, when, whether, or any other word starting with the letters wh.
 This feature is often useful when the exact spelling is not known.

-You may use a + sign immediately in front of any term to indicate that it must be included in your results, and you may use a - sign immediately in front of any term that must be excluded from your results.
+You may use a + sign immediately in front of any term to indicate that it must be included in your results, and you may use a - sign immediately in front of any term which must be excluded from your results.

 Searches are not case sensitive, so you may ignore capitalization of all the words.